Close

 • Prosecution

-The five freedoms of animal welfare are:
+The Five Freedoms of animal welfare are:

-1. Freedom from hunger and thirst;
+1. Freedom from hunger and thirst

-2. Freedom from being uncomfortable;
+2. Freedom from discomfort

-5. Freedom from pain, injury, and disease;
+3. Freedom from pain, injury, and disease

 The Animal Welfare Act itself does not provide detailed requirements, instead these are outlined in supporting codes and regulations: